allejo/allejo.io/_about/talks/2020-07-csu-tech-ci-cid.md

   - Peter Sin
 ---

 California State University, Northridge has finally joined in the fun of modern development practices!
-Here I talk about how we're using the following,
+Here we talk about how we're using the following,

 - CI for running unit tests, linting, and security scans
 - CD for deploying from Git branches automatically to our staging and production environments